-Do you prefer to have something mounted on the wall that your kiddo can’t move?
-In that case, you’ll want to look at a visual schedule board like schkidules.
+Do you prefer having something on the wall that your kiddo can’t move?
+In that case, you’ll want to look at a visual schedule board like schedules.
 These are super colorful, and you’ll see them more often in the classroom—so they’re something your child may already be accustomed to.

-They’re a little bit more limited as to how much you can show, but they usually have most of what you need for younger children.
+They’re a little bit more limited regarding how much you can show, but they usually have what you need for younger children.

 Sometimes it helps to write the schedule out with your kiddo.
-For that, you could use your old trusted printer and a marker.
+You could use your old, trusted printer and a marker.
 You can find a lot of worksheets available for purchase on sites like teachers pay teachers.
 If the worksheet is basic enough, you might even create your own.
 The key is to customize the worksheet for your child’s particular needs and ability to understand.